Retaining Top Talent

 Because of their gargantuan numbers, the particular way they were raised and nurtured, and the vagaries of today’s economy, Millennials are destined to have a more dramatic workplace impact than any previous group has had.

-The Information Generation (the I-Gens) was born in 2006 after the last of the Millennials joined us.
+The Information Generation (the I-Gens or Gen-Z) was born in 2006 after the last of the Millennials joined us.
 This generation will continue to increase until 2025.
 As predicted years ago, the Millennials now number more than 84 million and are—by far— the largest birth group we have seen in the past 70-plus years.
 By contrast, we expect the I-Gens to be a much smaller group.

 With all the changes going on domestically and around the globe, I-Gens are navigating this sea of changes more rationally than the Millennials.
 Not unlike their parents, Gen Xers, they are attempting to make pro-active choices versus reactive emotive responses.
 They have learned foundational rational analysis with critical thinking using instant information gained by judicial use of e-media and technology driven information.